Did Brad Pitt Secretly Visit Angelina Jolie In Cambodia?

-Brad Pitt may have joined Angelina Jolie in Cambodia as she shot her film, First They Killed My father.
-Reports came out that the father of 6 wanted to make peace with his ex for the sake of their children.
+Brad Pitt may have joined Angelina Jolie in Cambodia as she shot her film, First They Killed My Father.
+Reports came out that the father of six wanted to make peace with his ex for the sake of their children.

-Angelina and brad were together for 12 years before their shocking split last year.
+Angelina and Brad were together for 12 years before their shocking split last year.
 The two cited irreconcilable differences and there were rumors that surfaced that it had to do with how the Fight Club actor behaved around the children.
 Their parenting styles had apparently clashed and this did not work for Angelina.

 According to attorney Robert Offer, he said that the decision was made for the health of the family.